-NEXT PROJECT PERIOD: An initial survey of local (Leon County, FL) landfill-leachates elucidated the major technical challenges to applications of UV-Advanced Oxidation.
-High $UV{254}$ -absorbance (>1 cm-1), and dissolved organic carbon (>500 ppm as C) will impede light penetration and subsequent formation of oxidizing free radicals.
-Pre-treatment of leachate with anaerobic-MBR will be tested for its ability to produce an effluent that meets critical UV-Advanced Oxidation design goals.
+CURRENT PROJECT PERIOD: An initial survey of local (Leon County, FL) landfill-leachates uncovered the major technical challenges to applications of UV-Advanced Oxidation.
+High UV254-absorbance (>1 cm-1), and dissolved organic carbon (>500 ppm as C) will impede light penetration and subsequent formation of oxidizing free radicals.
+At the suggestion of the TAG committee, Ozone-Advanced-Oxidation was tested as a pre-treatment for anaerobic MBR.